-THE LITTLEST ANGEL is not particularly well-animated or clever, but for those of Christian faith, it offers a simple message about what acceptance means in God's eyes, and a broader, secular message about valuing the pure of heart over the material gesture.
+This is not particularly well-animated or clever, but it has a nice message about valuing the pure of heart over the material gesture.
+And for those of Christian faith, it offers a simple message about what acceptance means in God's eyes.
 However, that message is delivered in an extremely heavy-handed way, in an environment where adults are not always a kind presence unless instructed otherwise.

 Kids may simply enjoy this short tale about heaven from a boy's perspective -- he flies around, causes mischief, and misses his dog.
 From a parent's perspective, this tale of a child who has passed on, and is struggling to fit in, is a downer no matter your faith.
 And though the more complex issues raised here may not even register to kids, parents should be ready for potential questions about death or heaven, or fear about being separated from loved ones.

 Families can talk about...